TheresaLui/SelfHelpContent_v2/articles/microsoft.classiccompute/classiccompute-myvmrestartedunexpectedly-linux.md

 The most common reasons for a VM restarting are Azure caused (planned/unplanned maintenance or outage), or issues with the OS or application.
 Use the following steps to find out the reason for a past restart and to mitigate possible future occurrences:

-1. Review [Resource Health](data-blade:Microsoft_Azure_Health.resourcehealthdetailblade.resourceId.$resourceId) for the impacted VM to understand the RCA.<br>
+1. Review [Resource Health](data-blade:Microsoft_Azure_Health.resourcehealthdetailblade.resourceId.$resourceId) for the impacted VM to understand the RCA
-2. Review [Audit logs](data-blade:Microsoft_Azure_Insights.AzureDiagnosticsBladeWithParameter.subscriptionId.$subscriptionId) for the time period of the restart to determine the reason.<br>
+2. Review [Audit logs](data-blade:Microsoft_Azure_Insights.AzureDiagnosticsBladeWithParameter.subscriptionId.$subscriptionId) for the time period of the restart to determine the reason

 ## **Recommended Documents**